wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

 #### Step 4: Save the API

-Use the *save* or *create* buttons to save the changes and make the URL rewrite active.
+Use the *save* or *create* buttons to save the changes and activate the middleware.